 BSc (Hons) MPhil (Cantab) MD PhD (Cantab)

-Dexter Canoy is an epidemiologist at The George Institute for Global Health (UK) at the University of Oxford.
+Dexter Canoy is an epidemiologist at the University of Oxford.
 He has research interests in using large-scale biomedical data as discovery tools for identifying determinants of population health and understanding chronic disease aetiology.
 He is involved in Deep Medicine, a programme of research being led by Dr. Kazem Rahimi, which aims to combine expertise in medicine, epidemiology and machine intelligence in using ‘Big Data’ to improve health and clinical care.
 His work into women's vascular health determinants currently explores the feasibility of using electronic health records to examine the relation of hypertensive disorders of pregnancy and risks of postpartum hypertension and cardiovascular disease.

 He has a degree in medicine (University of the Philippines) and a doctorate in epidemiology (University of Cambridge).
 He was previously involved in several large prospective population-based cohort studies (e.g. EPIC-Norfolk, the Northern Finland Birth Cohort Studies, and the Million Women Study) to examine factors of cardiovascular disease and other major causes of morbidity and mortality in the population.